Seneca-BSA/bsa/docs/seh500/lab1.md

 ### Serial Terminal

 1. Open a Serial terminal in the IDE by clicking on the "Terminal" tab beside the "Console" tab at the bottom of the screen.
-Select the appropiate COM port that the microcontroller board is connected to (check the device manager of your computer).
-Ensure the settings are 115200 baud rate with 8 bit data size, no parity bit, and 1 stop bit.
+Select the appropriate COM port that the microcontroller board is connected to (check the device manager of your computer).
+Ensure the settings are 115200 baud rate with 8-bit data size, no parity bit, and 1 stop bit.

     ![Figure 1.17 Start a Serial Terminal](lab1-serial-terminal.png)